Dive in the Cancun Underwater Museum

 How much costs the Cancun underwater Museum?

-Cancun Underwater Museum price varies depending on the activity you want to do there (snorkeling or diving) and the gallery and the operator you choose.
+Cancun Underwater Museum prices vary depending on the activity you want to do there (snorkeling or diving) and the gallery and the operator you choose.

-A double dive at the MUSA Cancun Underwater Museum from Cancun will cost you around US$90 with the equipment.
+A double dive at the MUSA underwater museum Cancun cost from Cancun is around US$90 with the equipment.
 We were quoted almost the same price to do a single dive.
 That’s the price to visit Manchones, one of the three galleries of Cancun Underwater Museum.
 If you’re not a certified diver, you can do two dives for less than US$140 (click here to book online*).
 Or it’s around $72 for a snorkeling tour (click here to book online*).

 The other galleries if Cancun Underwater Museum are for snorkelling only.
 It costs around US$94 for a catamaran trip to Punta Nizuc from Cancun.
 Punta Sam is the newest gallery and does not have many sculptures yet.
 It’s only a few hundred metres away from the shore, which will please those who are subject to seasickness.

-When you’re planning your budget for diving or snorkeling MUSA Cancun Underwater Museum, consider the extra fees for boat docking that are often excluded from the displayed price to visit Cancun Underwater Museum.
+When you’re planning your budget for diving or snorkeling MUSA Cancun Underwater Museum, consider the extra fees for boat docking that are often excluded from the Cancun Underwater Museum price displayed.